@Thorvald

 Although successive games have attempted to articulate economics with greater variety, they all begin and end, consciously or otherwise, with the primacy of military investment.
 Systems have become more nuanced—province-based income superseded by an interplay of industrial infrastructure, population, and in some instances material supplies; complex mechanisms governing international trade—but the end purpose remains the same: bankrolling the army.
 It is neorealism at its finest: security, and more specifically security through force, is the be-all and end-all of the state.
 This is problematic because most games do not advertise themselves as glorified RISK, and in the past two years have deliberately sought to diversify their appeal away from purely military strategy.
 While such attempts may manage to stymie prolonged war, they have failed to transcend the militarist mindset.
 The reason is that there is yet no game to offer an alternative paradigm; as Sonereal bluntly explains, there is simply nothing other than military or army-auxiliary sectors in which to invest.
 Economic innovation has always been intensive rather than expansive: GMs have greatly complicated market mechanisms, but the scope of the system has remained unchanged.

 Call me a dirty socialist, but I believe there is an important causal relationship between the drive to war and the market system presupposed in virtually every post-provincial-income game, especially Taniciusfox's: that of free-market capitalism.2 Setting aside grander ethical debates, capitalism is based on the commodification of goods, services, and most importantly, labour.
 It operates within a strict mathematical framework that discounts any variable that cannot be quantified to fit the operational equation.
-Its effect on IOT, both in rule structure and player thinking, cannot be understated: the capitalist mentality, which views everything in terms of cost-benefit analysis, has no place for 'irrational' moral qualms or truly random outside interference.
+Its effect on IOT, both in rule structure and player thinking, cannot be overstated: the capitalist mentality, which views everything in terms of cost-benefit analysis, has no place for 'irrational' moral qualms or truly random outside interference.
 Thus, with the sole exception of player-to-player politicking, everything is made to be as predictable as possible: even when confined to a black box, the economy is so rigidly formulaic that the most maths-adverse player can make a reliable estimate on an investment's end return; combat boils down to whose number set is higher based on sheer quantity, be it troops or tech levels.
 Supposedly, "random chance" is acknowledged (economic booms and busts, roleplay "bonuses" for combat), but this, too, is calculated within the overarching framework, a false 'exception' that reinforces the rule.3

 The trouble is, Taleb's "black swans" exist irrespective of what is most convenient to the working model.
 IOT reformers such as myself criticize this 'mainstream' market mentality for outright ignoring most of the complex and interconnected influences that affect that same market's viability: environmental degradation, domestic political activism, refugee crises, the entire destruction of a generation through war, and so forth.
 More importantly, in the centuries since feudalism, the state's responsibilities have dramatically expanded; contrary to libertarian demagogues, it is the government that creates and maintains the necessary preconditions for a so-called healthy competitive market.
 Even in one of the most militaristically-oriented countries, North Korea, defence spending only accounts for one quarter of annual state expenditure.
 Some players—indeed, some GMs—would argue that the administrative details are "boring" and needn't be emphasized, or that the day-to-day management and distribution of public services can be assumed from (God forbid) GDP stats.
 Some might claim such a holistic scope would turn IOT into a bureaucratic simulation involving mountains of spreadsheets.
 These sentiments disregard the possibility that a) players want to tinker with the nuts and bolts of the machine, and b) by virtue of the GM's own limited patience, such a sim would try to drastically simplify the sort of statistical nightmare that is a Paradox Interactive game.
 Besides which, IOT already is a game played with spreadsheets; we simply chose to slap a tank on the packaging, rather than a health minister.